bvm84/ANN_ecg200/README.md

 # ANN_ecg200
-Tensorflow ANN neural model for ECG200 dataset test
+Tensorflow ANN model for ECG200 dataset test.
+Using proper normalize and standardize methods gives 93% accurancy on test dataset.